Jehovah's Witnesses and salvation: Basis

-The 'anointed'
+The anointed

-Based on their understanding of scriptures such as Revelation 14:1-4, Jehovah's Witnesses believe that exactly 144,000 faithful Christians go to heaven to rule with Christ in the kingdom of God.
-They, with Jesus, will perform priestly duties that will bring faithful mankind to perfect health and 'everlasting life'.
-They believe that most of those are already in heaven, and that the "remnant" at Revelation 12:17 (KJV) refers to those remaining alive on earth who will be immediately resurrected to heaven when they die.
+Jehovah's Witnesses believe that exactly 144,000 faithful Christians go to heaven to rule with Christ in the kingdom of God, referencing Revelation 14:1-4.
+The anointed will serve alongside Jesus as kings and priests to form a heavenly government that will rule over the earth for 1,000 years.
+These will perform priestly duties that will restore mankind to the righteous conditions that God originally intended.
+They believe most are already in heaven and that only a "remnant", or a small number, would be alive on earth during the last days.
+These will be immediately taken to heaven to join the rest, sometime during the great tribulation.
 The Witnesses understand Jesus’ words at John 3:3—"except a man be born again, he cannot see the kingdom of God"—to apply to the 144,000 who are "born again" as "anointed" sons of God in heaven.

-They teach that the New Testament, which they refer to as the Christian Greek Scriptures, is primarily directed to the 144,000, and by extension, to those associated with them.
-They believe that the terms "Israel of God" (Galatians 6:16), "little flock" (Luke 12:32), "New Jerusalem," and "the bride, the Lamb's wife" (Revelation 21:2,9) in the New Testament also refer to the same group of "anointed" Christians.
+Witnesses believe that the New Testament, which they refer to as the Christian Greek Scriptures, is primarily directed to the anointed and by extension, to those associated with them.
+They believe that the "Israel of God" (Galatians 6:16), "little flock" (Luke 12:32), "New Jerusalem," and "the bride, the Lamb's wife" (Revelation 21:2,9) in the New Testament also refer to the same group of anointed Christians.

-Jehovah's Witnesses believe that being 'anointed' involves a personal revelation by God's spirit which "gives positive assurance of adoption" to the individual alone.
+According to The Watchtower, anointed individuals receive a clear conviction from God’s holy spirit that they have been chosen, based on Romans 8:16.
+This experience may not be dramatic or outwardly visible, but it results in a deep internal awareness of a heavenly calling.
+Those who receive this calling are said to have their hope and outlook transformed, coming to deeply desire life in heaven rather than on earth.
 Members who claim to be anointed are not given special treatment by other congregation members.
-Only those in the anointed class partake of the unleavened bread and wine at the yearly commemoration of Christ's death, or Memorial.
+Only those in the anointed class partake of the unleavened bread and wine at the yearly Memorial of Christ's Death.

-The 'other sheep' and the 'great crowd'
+The "other sheep" and the "great crowd"

 Watch Tower Society literature states that Jesus' use of the term "other sheep" in John 10:16 was intended to indicate that the majority of his followers were not part of the 144,000 and would have an earthly, rather than heavenly, hope.
-In the resurrection, those who died faithful to God are included in the 'other sheep' and will receive the "resurrection of the righteous" ("just" KJV) mentioned in Acts 24:15.
+In the resurrection, those who died faithful to God are included in the "other sheep" and will receive the "resurrection of the righteous" ("just" KJV) mentioned in Acts 24:15.
 Those who died without faithfully serving God will receive the "resurrection of the… unrighteous" ("unjust" KJV).
 They will be given an opportunity to gain God's favor and join Jesus' 'other sheep' and live forever in an earthly paradise.

 Individuals unfavorably judged by God are not resurrected, and are said to be in Gehenna, which they consider to be a metaphor for eternal destruction.
-Those of the 'other sheep' who are alive today, some of whom survive through Armageddon without needing a resurrection, are referred to as the 'great crowd'.
+Those of the "other sheep" who are alive today, some of whom survive through Armageddon without needing a resurrection, are referred to as the "great crowd".